• Skip to primary navigation

 • Once the cookies are frosted, allow cookies to set about 3 hours or overnight before stacking.

-How to Store Easter Egg Cut Out Cookies
+How to Store Rainbow Easter Egg Cut Out Cookies

 • We don't recommend refrigerating the cookies because that can dry them out faster.